Strat-O-Matic Football 365 Rules

 At the end of the 16-game regular season, 4 teams advance to the Playoffs - the 2 Division Winners, and a Wild Card in each of the 2 divisions.
 Each Division Winner will host the Wild Card from its own division in a Semi-Finals game, and the winners of the Semi-Finals round will advance to the Championship Game.
 The Wild Card team of each division is the team that has the best record among teams that did not win the division.

-After the regular season ends on Tuesday night, the first (Semi-Finals) round of the Playoffs will play on Wednesday night.
-The Championship Game will play on Thursday night.
+After the regular season ends, the first (Semi-Finals) round of the Playoffs will play on the next night.
+The Championship Game will play on the next night after that.

 - What happens in the event of a tie for a Division Winner, Wild Card spot, or home-field advantage?